 Recovery programs in Madison for drug and alcohol addictions are as wide and varied as the people who suffer from those addictions.
 Not every recovering addict responds to the same types of treatment or the same models of recovery.
 They work closely with patients to determine which course of treatment best suits their particular needs.

-Recovery programs are sets of treatments and therapies that help a recovering addict to overcome their drug or alcohol addictions, as well as to help them develop coping strategies and skills to prevent future substance abuse.
+Recovery programs in Madison are sets of treatments and therapies that help a recovering addict to overcome their drug or alcohol addictions, as well as to help them develop coping strategies and skills to prevent future substance abuse.
 These recovery programs are based on models or philosophies of treatment that help to build a sequence of therapies and a structure to the program.
 To find out more about the drug rehab programs available call Alcohol Treatment Centers Wisconsin, at (608) 423-5048.

 There are three main models of addiction recovery that are used as a basis for the programs of addiction recovery.
 These are the cognitive/behavioral model, the motivational incentives model, and the motivational interviewing model.